Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Leg drive under load

-A strong support structure keeps posture intact when fatigue hits.
+A strong support structure keeps your posture intact when the fatigue hits.

 Sample Farmer’s-Focused Session